eawww/MeetHooks/Outline.md

   Hooks belong to React, your function just borrows them.
 -->

-Consider the following functional component:
+To illustrate this, consider the following functional component:
 ```jsx
 // LifeWithoutHooks.js
 const LifeWithoutHooks = () => {